“We Just Want to Be There” they said.

 Not unless a photographer or planner or stylist says, “We need this shot.”
 But do WE “need” this shot?
 Absolutely not.
 In real life, someone’s is almost guarding that outfit.

 Carefully unzipping the bag and panicking about foundation on fingers.
-That photo of a gown gently swaying on a branch?
-It’s not a memory.
-It’s a setup.
-The dress looks best on you.
+Photo of a gown gently swaying on a branch….nah…the dress looks best on you.

 Same goes for those “getting ready” window shots.